 For all of its beginner-friendly qualities, acrylic does have some quirks that can trip you up:

 ⏳ It dries fast – You get maybe a few minutes of blend time before it sets, and once it’s dry, there’s no reworking it.
 If you try, you might end up lifting the paint and making things worse.
+The drying time can be a major source of frustration, especially for blends.

 🎨 It dries darker – This one drove me nuts when I first started.
 The color you mix on your palette will always look lighter than what ends up on your canvas.
 Why?
 Because acrylic’s binder is milky when wet but dries clear, which shifts the final color slightly.
+That means you're not doing anything wrong, it's just the chemical makeup of the paint, and you may have to make some slight adjustments in order to accommodate the darker dry (such as lightening your values during the mixing).

 🌊 Blending is… a challenge – Even with slow-drying mediums, blending acrylics smoothly takes some serious strategy (or just a willingness to embrace sharp edges).
+I usually use layers to soften my blends, and to create optical blends instead of wet-on-wet blends.
+Carefully stacked layers can create the illusion of a blend, even though what you're seeing is two dried layers stacked on top of each other.

 So while acrylic is easier in many ways, it’s not always forgiving.
 If you’re okay with working fast and rolling with the punches, it’s a great place to start.